Phone: (603) 557-4856

 Pick up height inspected adjusted

-I will also restring the guitar if you provide strings (I can provide strings for an additional fee of $10)
+A restring is included if you provide strings (I can provide strings for an additional fee)

 My first guitar experience was not great.
 I thought my issues were because if the quality of the guitar and I begged for a better one.
 But the truth is that it was just never set up properly.